overseer2k/cntools_FreshRssExtensions/README.md

 # FreshRSS extensions

 This repository contains a fork of cn-tools unofficial FreshRSS extensions.

-The main reason for this for was a modification of the FilterTitle extension.
+The main reason for this fork was a modification of the FilterTitle extension.
 The settings are now 'user' based, instead of 'system' wide.
 This allows each user to specify black and whitelists individually.

 ## Available extansions